mwarning/KadNode/misc/manpage.md

 3. Use the local peer discovery feature.
 Just start KadNode and it will try to discover other KadNode nodes in the local network.

-Also provide a --peerfile argument to let KadNode backup its peerlist on shutdown and every 24h.
+Also provide a --peerfile argument to let KadNode load its peerlist on startup and store on every 24h and shutdown.
 This ensures successful bootstrapping on next startup.